Eximchain/exc-balance-checker/README.md

 # exc-balance-checker
-Code for checking an address' balance with Eximchain's ERC20 token.
+Code for checking an address' balance on Eximchain's main and test networks.

 ## Usage
 Install via: